AdobeDocs/journey-optimizer.en/help/using/personalization/dynamic-content.md

 The steps to add dynamic content in expressions are as follows:

-1. Navigate to the field where you want to add dynamic content, then open the Expression Editor.
+1. Navigate to the field where you want to add dynamic content, then open the personalization editor.

 1. Select the **[!UICONTROL Conditions]** menu to display the list of available conditional rules.
 Click the + button next to a rule to add it into the current expression.